vishal-n/document-scanner/README.md

-Steps to run the app locally on your machine:
+# Steps to run the app locally on your machine

 1. Run the command: ***git clone git@github.com:vishal-n/document-scanner.git***
 2. cd to the location where the repository has been created and run the command: ***pip install -r requirements.txt***